gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - To resolve a project dependency:
     - When the dependency include a 'configuration' override, use that project configuration.
     - Otherwise, resolve using the dependencies and artifacts from the legacy binary's default usage.
+    - Cannot use 'artifacts' or 'exclude' overrides on dependency.

 #### Open issues